Minecraft modding: Background

 While not officially supported by Mojang, Minecraft mods are allowed to be created and shared online, and the game's development team has an informal relationship with many modders.
 Some developers have gone on to work at Mojang after publishing popular mods.
+Popular mod repositories include CurseForge and Modrinth.
 Minecraft mods are generally provided free of charge as a hobby.
 Modders that do make money generate it through revenue sharing on ads on download sites and crowdfunding.
 This income has allowed some developers to work full time and even open small game studios dedicated to mods or modding platforms.

 Modding for the mobile and console versions of Minecraft on the Bedrock codebase is different as those versions are written in C++ rather than Java.
 Players who wish to mod their game on Bedrock codebase versions have a simpler process due to the version's built-in official support for "add-ons", which can be installed faster and easier than Java Edition mods and do not require external mod loaders.
 However, addons in Bedrock Edition have less flexibility and features because they can only modify features that Mojang explicitly exposes.

 In 2012, Mojang said they were starting work on a repository for Minecraft mods.
 Minecrafts creator Markus "Notch" Persson admitted in 2012 that he was initially skeptical of mods, fearing that the user-made content would threaten his vision for the game.
 Persson says he came around, as he claims to have realized that mods are "a huge reason of what Minecraft is".
 Minecraft 1.13 also provides a feature known as "data packs" which allows players or server operators to provide additional content into the game.
 What can be added is limited to building on existing features, such as adding recipes, changing what items blocks drop when broken, and executing console commands.

 History

 The first ever version of Minecraft was released in May 2009, but client-side modding of the game did not become popular in earnest until the game reached its alpha stage in June 2010.
-The only mods that were released during Minecrafts Indev and Infdev development stages were a few client-side mods that had minor changes to the game.